 November 2014 - Notification of funding results

 A small number of projects will be recommended for funding.
-Funding of up to $35,000 is available for each school.
+Funding of $35,000 is available for each school.

 Funding may go towards artists' fees, casual relief teacher fees and other direct project costs.
-Limited additional funding may be available to regional projects to meet travel and accommodation expenses.
+Additional funding is available to regional projects to meet travel and accommodation expenses.

 The program is assisted by the Australian Government through the Australia Council, its arts funding and advisory body, and the Victorian Government.

 There are six stages to the full Extended School Residencies application process:

 - Department of Education and Early Childhood Development (DEECD), Independent Schools Victoria (ISV) and the Catholic Education Office (CEO) identify and invite a small number of government schools to submit a School Expression of Interest.
 (Closing date: 12 May).

 - DEECD and Arts Victoria broker partnerships between the arts organisations and schools by matching organisations' expertise and working methods with the priorities and curriculum requirements of the schools.